Raphael Louis Levy

 This is probably the most important question and will always be the first one you must ask yourself.
 There are a myriad of potential claims and there will always be different considerations.
 However, these are some general principles that it is worth considering prior to bringing any legal action.

 First, what is your loss?
-This will usually be money, whether actual or potential but other examples can include opportunity or enjoyment.
+This will usually be money but other examples can include opportunity or enjoyment.
 Working out a) what your loss is and b) the value of that loss is crucial.

 Pre-Action Steps